 Following on from the popularity of tropical designs, a broader 2019 home improvement trend is the desire to bring nature inside.
-The most common method is to increase the number of plants around the house, but conservatories, large windows and natural patterns also help with the overall effect.
+The most common method is to increase the number of plants around the house, but conservatories, Nottingham made large windows and natural patterns also help with the overall effect.

 This trend also ties in with the environmental friendliness trend and owes something to the rise in awareness of the wellness benefits that houseplants can have.
 Not only do they make the air around your home cleaner, houseplants also have a calming effect on us and can help us to de-stress.
 You can get a similar stress release effect from looking out at nature, so cultivating clear views over your garden from inside your house is also desirable.

 Finally, 2019 is a year of colour.
 Design trends in homes and gardens lean on bright, varied colours heavily.
 Introducing bright colours around your home is the perfect preparation for summer and will improve your mood even on Britain’s gloomier days.
 Spread large, bright flowering plants around your garden and choose colourful cushions, furniture and drapes to brighten up the inside of your house.
 As long as your colours don’t clash, you can’t go too far wrong with this approach; it can feed into all the other summer 2019 trends we’ve discussed in this article.